 The multitude of scales and inevitable delays in updating ultimately impede the implementation of territory projects.
 Legislation and normative documents relating to the question of energy are numerous in Reunion, as French territory.
 Nevertheless, this legislation has produced a multitude of documents, each corresponding to a precise scale.
 On Reunion, all these documents are not yet implemented.
 While some parts of the territory are following developments, like the CIREST, TCO and CIVIS that followed the appearance of the TEPCV, other parts of the territory are lagging behind.
 As shown in figure 10, it is at the finer scales that the documents are late: on the scales of groups of municipalities and municipalities.
-There is also a distinction between pure urban planning documents and energy planning documents: urban planbut these documents will not always be up to date and may occasionally be obsolete.

-An urban project implemented in a specific region will have to respect a certain number of documents, ning documents are more widely deployed than energy planning documents.
-But since the energy issue 505 is dealt with in urban planning documents, it is not the energy question that must be questioned.
+There is also a distinction between pure urban planning documents and energy planning documents: urban planning documents are more widely deployed than energy planning documents.
+But since the energy issue is dealt with in urban planning documents, it is not the energy question that must be questioned.
 Rather, it is the lack of resources for implementation, or perhaps even the lack of clarity, for the communities in charge of implementation.
 It is a real possibility that this multitude of documents hinders implementation.
+An urban project implemented in a specific region will have to respect a certain number of documents, but these documents will not always be up to date and may occasionally be obsolete.